fgarancini/cotizador-back/README.md

 # cotizador-back

-This Laravel project integrates with the Priaid API to provide symptom and diagnosis data for users.
-It includes user registration, login, and logout functionality using Laravel Sanctum for API authentication.
+This Laravel allow you to save products and returns it with the dollar cotization.

 ## Features